chromaui/chromatic-cli/action/README.md

-# Chromatic GitHub Action
+# GitHub Action for Chromatic

-This action takes care of publishing your Storybook to Chromatic and running visual regression tests.
-It's a wrapper for [chromatic-cli](https://github.com/chromaui/chromatic-cli), which is also where the action's source code resides.
+Builds and publishes your Storybook to Chromatic and runs visual regression tests.

+This is a wrapper for [chromatic-cli](https://github.com/chromaui/chromatic-cli), which is also where the action's source code resides.
-The action can build your Storybook, publish it to Chromatic, and print test results to the log.

-> Note: Chromatic requires full [git history](#checkout-depth), so if you are using the `action/checkout@v2` action, ensure you set the `fetch-depth: 0` option.

 ## Getting started